 Maine Coons love to scratch at things too and need lots of scratching posts and patient training from their humans on how to use them from a young age.
 Even then things you don’t want scratched occasionally get scratched.
 You can’t be too precious about your belongings when you own a Maine Coon.

 23. Cat Hair Everywhere

-Buy lint rollers and keep a cordless vacuum cleaner handy (I have this one and can thoroughly recommend it) Maine Coons shed fur.
-Owners know that it’s best to start a grooming regime when their Maine Coon is a kitten even if it doesn’t seem to need brushing.
+Buy lint rollers and keep a cordless vacuum cleaner handy (I have this one and can thoroughly recommend it).
+Maine Coons shed fur.
+A Maine Coon’s humans know that it’s best to start a grooming regime when their Maine Coon is a kitten even if it doesn’t seem to need brushing.
 This is the best way to be sure it will always let you groom it.
 Never let knots build up as they are a nightmare to remove.